osmandapp/web/main/docs/user/map/routes.md

 ## Overview

 OsmAnd has many powerful features for displaying different [routes](#type-of-routes) on the map.
-By default these routes are part of [vector maps](./vector-maps.md#routes) (OpenStreetMap data), however similar functionality is provided by [tracks](./tracks/index.md) which could be created with [Plan Route](#plan-a-route), imported as [GPX tracks](#save-as-a-track), recorded with the [Trip Recording plugin](../plugins/trip-recording.md).
+By default these routes are part of [vector maps](./vector-maps.md#routes) (OpenStreetMap data), however similar functionality is provided by [tracks](./tracks/index.md) which could be created with [Plan a Route](../plan-route/create-route.md), imported as [GPX tracks](#save-as-a-track), recorded with the [Trip Recording plugin](../plugins/trip-recording.md).

 ## Type of Routes

 Routes represent different outdoor activities using data from [OpenStreetMap](https://wiki.openstreetmap.org/wiki/Relation:route).
 Tapping **the shield icon with a route number or route flag** on the map will open a context menu which provides additional information about the route and allows to use it as part of navigation.

 You can configure filtering of some route types in [Configure Map](../map/configure-map-menu.md) menu.